 Synthetic Plant Foods

-Synthetic plant foods are materials that are manufactured chemically as opposed to found ready made in nature.
-In general, synthetic plant foods fall into one of two categories: (1) Water soluble plant foods and (2) Controlled release plant foods.
+Synthetic Fertilizers are materials that are manufactured chemically as opposed to found ready made in nature.
+In general, synthetic fertilizers fall into one of two categories: (1) Water soluble and (2) Controlled release fertilizers.

 Examples of natural organic ingredients include: bone meal, blood meal, kelp meal and greensand.
 It is for all of the above reasons that we have always used natural organics as the primary source of nutrition in our Tone line of products.
 It has established the Espoma Tones as the finest, safest, and most reliable plant foods available.